sounisi5011/check-peer-deps/README.md

 Verifies that the `peerDependency` requirements of all top level dependencies are satisfied.

+## Forked package

+This package is a fork of [Arcanemagus/check-peer-deps](https://github.com/Arcanemagus/check-peer-deps).
+The main purpose is the resolve of Issue [#11](https://github.com/Arcanemagus/check-peer-deps/issues/11).

 ## Installation

 You can install this on your system with: